One Adventurist's Weekend on the Ridgeline Craft Beverage Trail

-The Ridgeline Craft Beverage Trail features six of Gaston and Cleveland County’s breweries, distilleries and wineries.
+The Ridgeline Craft Beverage Trail features breweries, wineries and a rum distillery in Gaston Cleveland and Lincoln County.
 Each has its own unique feel and culture, which was our favorite part of this trail.
-It’s a great representation of what makes Gaston and Cleveland Counties so special.
-Starting in Belmont, we’ve put together a guide and itinerary to help you experience these diverse place and people.
+It’s a great representation of what makes the area so special.
+Starting in Belmont, we’ve put together a guide of just a few of the locations with an itinerary to help you experience these diverse places.
 Along the way, we’ve layered in a few activities to make for a full day of fun and exploration.

 We have a few suggestions and things to think about when you’re planning your day(s).